 Not A Fundamentalist but Not A Liberal

 So my church finally ended up on discernment Youtuber Bezelt3's radar.
 I was not surprised but a little taken aback.
 I know Bill Bush can be serious, but not everyone will like his laid-back style and how he weaves his own stories into an exposition of scripture.
 He has rebuked selfish reactions in lockdown and how feeling has come to dominate over truth.
 W He preached a series in which talked about the danger of idols but in a different way.
 The previous series emphasized complete allegiance to God.
-If we see heaven truly as our home, our focus will be there.
-E He also said in another series We tend towards our view of God.
+If we genuinely see heaven as our home, our focus will be there.
+He also said in another series We tend towards our view of God.
 This got me thinking while I have many conservative Christian beliefs, I am not firmly in the fundamentalist camp.
 Here is why

 Practicality is refined as long as the message is biblical.
 While we should understand the essential doctrines and what is to come, we also need advice on living.
 This is why I like reading the epistles.
 They are immediately applicable.
 Paul always divided most of his letters between the theological and practical in varying proportions.
 He wanted people to understand how to live as a result of what he just taught.
 Interestingly these commands mainly were about how to relate to others.

 A little appropriate levity and illustrations are ok as long as it is not the entire focus of a sermon or service.
 The chicken wing bit was in the announcements.
 I might have been more concerned if it was a whole sermon.
 Appropriate illustrations reinforce the sermon points; they are not the points in themselves.
 I have watched other videos of preachers whose entire sermon is one great illustration with no mention or connection to scripture.
 I believe it also should be understandable but, of course, not watered down.
 Relevance is a two-edged sword in that respect when you lose the true essence of the gospel.
 I